Zurück zu allen Events

 • Where do current policies fall short of practical needs?

-• What specific barriers affect rural youth?
+• What specific barriers affect rural youth to get active online?

 • Which competences are most urgently needed for meaningful participation?